apollographql/embeddable-explorer/packages/explorer/README.md

 ### Using the [@apollo/explorer npm package](https://www.npmjs.com/package/@apollo/explorer)

 You can download the @apollo/explorer npm package with `npm install @apollo/explorer`.
-Then, you can import the ApolloExplorer class or ApolloExplorerReact component like so:
+Then, you can import the ApolloExplorer class or ApolloExplorer component like so:

 ```
-import { ApolloExplorer, ApolloExplorerReact } from '@apollo/explorer';
+import { ApolloExplorer } from '@apollo/explorer';
+import { ApolloExplorer } from '@apollo/explorer/react';
 ```

 When you call the EmbeddedExplorer constructor with a `target` of an html div you have in your app, the Explorer will show up in an iframe in that element.
 Check out all the [configuration options](https://www.apollographql.com/docs/studio/explorer/embed-explorer/#options) for your graph.